ARCAS: An Augmented Reality Collision Avoidance System with SLAM-Based Tracking for Enhancing VRU Safety: System Design

 \subsection{General Overview}

-The ARCAS system is structured around real-time communication between a roadside 3D 360-degree LiDAR sensor and a wearable MQPro headset, coordinated through a centralized TCP server running on a standard laptop.
+The ARCAS system is structured around real-time communication between a roadside 3D 360° LiDAR sensor and a wearable MQPro headset, coordinated through a centralized TCP server running on a laptop (specifications detailed in Section IV-A).
 The ARCAS TCP architecture consists of a TCP client deployed on the AR headset and a corresponding TCP server interfaced with the 3D LiDAR sensor.
-The system components are illustrated in Figure\ref{fig:system_framework}.
+The system components are illustrated in Figure \ref{fig:system_framework}.
 Object tracking is managed by the LiDAR sensor, while all computations related to spatial mapping, calibration, and visual-cue rendering are performed locally on the AR headset.
 The headset software is developed in C\# using the Unity engine, while the server software is implemented in C++.
 The software workflow operates as follows:

 \begin{enumerate} \item The client initializes and establishes the headset's local frame. \item The client connects to the TCP server and receives initial 3D positional data in the headset's world frame. \item A calibration process is performed on the TCP client by capturing user motion simultaneously in both the headset and world frames to compute the coordinate transformation between them. \item After calibration, the headset continuously renders target objects (excluding the headset user) within its local frame and displays directional visual cues (e.g., arrows) for targets outside the field of view that may pose a collision risk. \end{enumerate}